cmiles/PointlessWaymarksProject/README.md

  - [shps951023/HtmlTableHelper: Mini C# IEnumerable object to HTML Table String Library](https://github.com/shps951023/HtmlTableHelper) - used for quick reporting output like the Photo Metadata Dump.
 MIT License.
  - [Pure](https://purecss.io/) - Used in the reporting output for simple styling.
 BSD and MIT Licenses.
  - [Material Design Icons](http://materialdesignicons.com/)
+ - [ClosedXML](https://github.com/ClosedXML/ClosedXML) - A great way to read and write Excel Files - I have years of experience with this library and it is both excellent and well maintained.
+MIT License.